Quality of Life

 The Blue Lane is a cohesive designation for the city’s waterfront path from the CoveWalk and HarborWalk along the South End peninsula to the planned RiverWalk on the banks of the Acushnet River in the North End

-New Bedford Farmer’s Market, three locations with 18 vendors
+New Bedford Farmer’s Market, four locations with over 25 farmers and vendors

 New Bedford was one of only 53 communities to earn five Gold Medals in Michelle Obama’s Let’s Move Program